Banana Crepes are filled with custard, bananas, and walnuts. The crepes and custard can be made ahead, so assembling is quick and easy!

 • My Favorite: Custard, banana slices, and chopped walnuts for a creamy, crunchy mix.

-• Fresh Fruit: Add berries like strawberries, blueberries, or raspberries.
+• Fresh Fruit: Add fresh apple butter, strawberries, blueberries, or raspberries.

 • Chocolate Sauce: Check out this Nutella Crepes recipe.